chocolatey/choco-wiki/Installation-Licensed.md

 * Add the license file again - rename the `licensed` folder back to `license`.
 * Run `choco upgrade chocolatey.extension`.
 * Compare the current `chocolatey.config to your backed up `chocolatey.config` and set anything that was reset in this process.

+### Error when registering components

+You may see `Error when registering components for 'chocolatey.licensed.infrastructure.app.registration.ContainerBinding': Exception has been thrown by the target of an invocation.` This falls into the incompatibility or locking aspect.
+Please see [Unable to load licensed version extensions and commands](#unable-to-load-licensed-version-extensions-and-commands).

+### Access to the path is denied.

+You may be attempting to upgrade chocolatey.extension and see that the access to the path `c:\programdata\chocolatey\lib\chocolatey.extension` is denied.
+If you've verified you are an administrator and can not get into that folder, it's likely the folder was attempted to be deleted, but another process was accessing that folder and is holding a lock on it.
+You can use Handles (SysInternals) or something like LockHunter to attempt to find out if there is a lock on the folder.
+If there is, you normally would just need to close the process in question so the folder can be deleted.

+Unfortunately, this is likely to cause your install to be unusable until you fix the locking issue.